BotechStudio/fudge-docs/docs/project-stracture.md

 ### Client overview

-The **front-end** built with efficient code splliting and maintainable stracture that aims to cut dramatically the time waste that appears when starting a new project.
+The **front-end** built with efficient code splliting and maintainable structure that aims to cut dramatically the time waste that appears when starting a new project.

 main parts:

 - **Main app.js** - client > app > app.js
 - **Routes** - client > app > containers > App > index.js
 - **Screens** - client > app > containers